Bucs look for momentum in regular-season finale

 The Bucs are 3-10 on the road this season.

-Even though his first year as a head coach hasn’t gone as he had hoped, Oliver isn’t giving up.
+Even though his first year as a head coach hasn’t gone as he had hoped, Oliver certainly hasn’t given up on the season.

 “My own personal goal for our team, and I say it out loud every day, is after our last game was played, selfishly I’d like to have a winning record here at ETSU,” he said.
 “And then my dream would be to shock the world and walk off with a championship trophy.”